 An important part of Chinese culture are the traditional holidays.
 Most of the festivals in China has is origin from the Qin Dynasty (221-206 BC).
 It’s mainly the traditional Han holidays, which are related to the fieldwork and ancestral worship, and are based on the Chinese moon calendar.

-Chinese New Year On February 18th it is on again.
-More than 750 million Chinese start their journeys, and travel throughout China in order to visit their friends and families at home.
+Chinese New Year More than 750 million Chinese start their journeys, and travel throughout China in order to visit their friends and families at home.
 It is Chinese spring festival, also known as Chinese New Year (CNY).
-Although CNY is the most important feast of the year for […]
+Although CNY is the most important feast of the year for almost one fifth of the world’s population, […]

 The Mid-Autumn Festival, also called Moon-Cake Festival is a very traditionally festival in China.
 Many legends circulate among the festival and and traditionally families eating and drinking during these days moon cakes, green tea and watching the round moon are most “important” and traditional things for Chinese.